 Though we are surrounded by technologies in almost every aspect, we are still not that advanced when it comes to the jewelry industry.
 If someone wants to know the details about a particular jewelry item that was purchased, the person needs to go through several complex stages.

-Prominent jewel companies like Asahi Refining, Helzberg Diamonds, LeachGarner, Richline Group, Rio Tinto and Underwriters Labs are joining hands with IBM, particularly with TrustChain, a new initiative from the IBM Blockchain platform.
-This new Consortium of Jewelry will be collaborating with Blockchain technology and can be also used to ensure the authenticity of the jewels and data.
+Prominent jewel companies like Asahi Refining, Helzberg Diamonds, LeachGarner, Richline Group, Rio Tinto, and Underwriters Labs are joining hands with IBM, particularly with TrustChain, a new initiative from the IBM Blockchain platform.
+This new Consortium of Jewelry will be collaborating with Blockchain technology and can also be used to ensure the authenticity of the jewels and data.
 All the consumers who are associated with this blockchain network can easily extract information about a piece of jewelry.